 Temporomandibular joint disorder is a debilitating ailment that, according to some estimates, could affect more than 10 million individuals in the United States.
 Also known as TMJ disorder or TMD, this disorder also is one of the most difficult for a medical professional to diagnose.
-The best-qualified medical professional to help patients with TMJ disorder is a neuromuscular dentist.
-This is a specialty of dental science focusing on the alignment of the bite and jaw.
-Neuromuscular dentist like Nashville’s Dr. Brian Devine at Devine Dentistry uses his extensive post-graduate training to help identify and treat cases of TMJ disorder.
+The best-qualified medical professional to help patients with TMJ disorder is a physiological dentist like Nashville’s Dr. Brian Devine at Devine Dentistry.
+This is a specialty of dental science focusing on bringing the bite and jaw into harmonious alignment.
+Dr. Devine uses his extensive specialized training to help identify and treat cases of TMJ disorder.

 Devine Dentistry wants to educate you on FAQs about TMJ disorder.
 Here the answers to some frequently asked questions about the disorder.

 TMJ disorder manifests in any situation where the temporomandibular joint, which connects your jaw to your skull, becomes dysfunctional.
 In many cases, this dysfunction is caused by an injury—usually from a blow or impact that is sustained to the jaw, the head, the neck, or the temporomandibular joint itself.

 - Malocclusion, also known as a bad bite or misaligned bite

 - Crooked or missing teeth